Priynsh/weatherarima/README.md

 - **AIC (Akaike Information Criterion) and BIC (Bayesian Information Criterion)** to determine the optimal values of **p** (autoregressive order) and **q** (moving average order).

 ## Useful Info
--- 'src' folder contains a module which implements ARIMA -- 'finder.jl' uses that module on the data
+- `src` folder contains a module which implements ARIMA.
+- `finder.jl` uses that module on the data.